-For a detailed discussion of the promotion element of 1956(a)(1)(A)(i), see United States v.
+For a detailed discussion of the promotion element of \$ 1956(a)(1)(A)(i), see United States v.
 Trejo, 610 F.3d 308, 314 (5th Cir.
 2010) ("Essentially, the government must show the transaction at issue was conducted with the intent to promote the carrying on of a specified unlawful activity."); United States v.
 Miles, 360 F.3d 472, 477-79 (5th Cir.
 2004) (reversing convictions of business principals when payments represent customary costs of running legal business versus payments that promote illegal money laundering with ill-gotten gains); United States v.
 Valuck, 286 F.3d 221, 225-28 (5th Cir.
 2002) (subscribing to broad interpretation of word "promote"); and United States v.
 Dovalina, 262 F.3d 472, 475 (5th Cir.
 2001) (evidence of promotion sufficient where defendant used proceeds of drug trafficking to purchase barrels to ship marijuana and to pay for cellular phone bills and airfare related to his drug distribution business).

-In Cuellar, the Supreme Court considered the "designed to conceal" element under § 1956(a)(2)(B).
-128 S.Ct. at 1996.
-The Court held that the government need not show that the defendant's acts created the appearance of legitimate wealth or converted dirty money into clean.
-Id.
+The Cuellar Court considered the "designed to conceal" element under § 1956(a)(2)(B), and held that the government need not show that the defendant's acts created the appearance of legitimate wealth or converted dirty money into clean.
+Cuellar, 128 S. Ct. at 2000.
 However, the Court added that "merely hiding the funds during transportation is not sufficient to violate the statute, even if substantial efforts have been expended to conceal the money."
 Id. at 2003.
 The Court noted a distinction between concealing something to transport it, and transporting something to conceal it.
 Id. at 2005.
 In other words, "how one moves the money is distinct from why one moves the money."
-Id. at 2005.
+Id.
 The Court found that the defendant in the case was hiding the money to transport it, but no evidence indicated that he was transporting the money to conceal the nature, location, source, ownership, or control of the money.
 Id. "[A] conviction under this provision requires proof that the purpose-not merely the effect-of the transportation was to conceal or disguise" the nature, location, source, ownership, or control of the illegal proceeds.
 Id.
+See United States v.
+Brown, 553 F.3d 768, 786-87 (5th Cir.
+2008) (applying Cuellar's statutory interpretation of 1956(a)(2)(B) to 1956(a)(1)(B)(i)), and United States v.
+Demmitt, 706 F.3d 665, 678-79 (5th Cir.
+2013), for a detailed discussion of the "designed to conceal" element.
+See also United States v.
+Cessa, 2015 WL 2151831 (5th Cir.
+May 7, 2015) (district court abused its discretion by giving the jury a mandatory presumption commingling instruction).